 We've been busy here at RedneckModern, but not on our own house.
 While waiting for Diane and Greg's window to arrive, we polished off the final touches on Michael and Iris' laundry nook.

-Oddly, we've become quite proficient at laundry-area conversions after reconfiguring our own and Laura and Chris'.
+Oddly, we've become quite proficient at laundry-area conversions after reconfiguring our own and Laura and Chris' (and helping with two others).
 In Michael and Iris' model, however, there's only a tiny space for the machines and no way to really hide them, so the goal was to make it more functional as well as more of an eye-pleaser.

 So, in addition to new, tidied-up plumbing, we created a base for the machines to rest on from a highly (highly) modified and reinforced stock piece from Ikea -- something to support the weight and vibrations of a washing machine needed to be more than your typical allen-wrench-assembled storage unit.
 The result is a rock-solid platform with a bit of storage.

-We decided to drywall the back wall for safety -- being next to a heat-producing unit running on 220V current is not ideally a place for flamable wall paneling and the drywall not only looks a lot cleaner, but will be a bit more fire-proof and visually lighten up the area a bit.
+We decided to drywall the back wall for safety -- being next to a heat-producing unit running on 220V current is not ideally a place for flammable wall paneling and the drywall not only looks a lot cleaner, but will be a bit more fire-proof and visually lightens up the area a bit.

 We added the convenience of a modern washing-machine-valve box with 1/4-turn valves to make turning the water on/off a simple task (Remember folks: turn off the water prior to vacation -- a busted washer hose can make a mess over a long weekend).
 We also fashioned a top countertop for the hoses and cords to poke-through cleanly -- this is probably my favorite part as the fit is super-clean.